mdlerch/gnuplot.vim/readme.md

 1. Send script to gnuplot

-2. Send script to shell session (running gnuplot) to preview the plot
+2. Send script to shell session (running gnuplot) to preview the plot.
+Add correction.